CoinStacker-1337/Gaming-HWID-Spoofer/README.md

 **Q:** **Which games are compatible with the HWID Spoofer?
 A:** The spoofer is compatible with a wide range of games, including Apex Legends, Fortnite, Call of Duty (Warzone / Modern Warfare 3), DayZ, Escape from Tarkov (EFT), GTA V/5, Rainbow Six Siege (R6s), Rust, Overwatch, and many more.
 Check all supported games by pressing HERE.

-**How to Use the Spoofer**
+**How to Use the Spoofer:**

-Download and Install Lastest Realese:
+Download and Install Lastest Realese

 Start by downloading the Spoofer.
 Follow the installation instructions provided in the user guide.

-Configure Your Settings:
+Configure Your Settings

 Customize the spoofer settings to fit your needs.
 Adjust the HWID and MAC address settings to ensure complete anonymity.

-Launch and Play:
+Launch and Play

 Once configured, launch the spoofer and then start your game.
 Enjoy playing without the fear of being detected or banned.